 If you need to use a portable hoist, check the dimensions with the hotel, there was certainly enough space on one side of the bed and the bathroom was large so maybe a hoist could be accommodated in there too.

-For the best price, go directly to the TripAdvisor website as we saved at least £50 a night compared to other hotels.
+For the best price, go directly with Holiday Inn Express as we saved at least £50 a night compared to other hotels.